Pathological jealousy: Risk to children

-Children that live in a household with a parent that suffers from morbid jealousy may suffer emotional and/or physical abuse as a direct result of the actions made by the parent.
+Children who live in a household with a parent who suffers from morbid jealousy may suffer emotional and/or physical abuse as a direct result of the actions made by the parent.
 Children may also accidentally overhear arguments or witness physical violence between their parents.
 They could even be potentially accidentally injured during assaults.
 The morbidly jealous parent may employ a child or more than one to spy on the other parent.
 It is not out of the question for a child to witness a homicide or suicide where their parent is the victim.